rbhatia1997/HTML5-CSS-Playground/README.md

 - Input type radio is used for buttons.
 Type checkbox is for checkboxes.
 Select is for a drop down list.
 You can have multiple selects as well w/ multiple attribute.
 - The type=file input allows you upload a file; you must have a POST method.
 - Submit type is used to send a form to the server.
 You can even use an image for the submit button via specifying with the src attribute.
+- You can group related controls using the <fieldset> element.
+The <legend> attribute can assist with a caption to identify the purpose of the form.
+- In HTML5, validation is left to the browser -> you use the required attribute.
+- Type can also be a date, URL, email, search, etc. Placeholder attribute holds the text you'd like to store.

 ## Notes on CSS